alex-oleshkevich/starsessions/README.md

 ]
 ```

-All other URLs not matching value of `cookie_path` will not receive cookie thus session will be unavailable.
+All other URLs not matching the value of `cookie_path` will not receive cookies thus session will be unavailable.

 ### Cookie domain